Toilet Brains may earn compensation through affiliate links on this page.

 Depending on where your waste outlet is located, installation can be quite easy as long as you know what you're doing, and have the correct measurements.
 Our guide will talk you through the basics to give you a head start.
 Click here to get started.

-There are many kinds of toilet seats ranging from standard to soft close, heated to padded.
+There are many kinds of toilet seats ranging from standard to slow close, heated to padded.
 But it's not just the specs of a seat you should be keeping an eye on.
 That's because many products I have come across whilst conducting my research online don't include a seat.
 This is something important to keep in mind as the additional expense and time taken in finding one adds up.

 Typically, the higher tier options will include various spray settings and powers, alongside the ability to warm up the seat.
 All of this can add up to a better bathroom experience, and one that is far more convenient too.